iron-cage/sdk/module/iron_agents/lead_generator_agent/docs/README.md

 ## Organization

-- `guide.md` - User guide for CLI usage
-- `configuration.md` - Configuration reference
+- `spec.md` - Specification of this module
-- Future ADRs will be added as needed
+- `README.md` - Description how to use this module

 ## Purpose